 State Senate Extends COBRA Healthcare Benefits

-The New York State Senate recently passed legislation (S5471) that will protect unemployed workers by extending their health insurance benefits from 18 months to 36 months, Senator Craig M. Johnson, (D-Nassau), announced.
+(Albany, New York)- State Senator Neil D. Breslin (D-Delmar) is pleased to announce that the New York State Senate has passed legislation S5471, which he sponsored that will protect unemployed workers by extending their COBRA health insurance benefits from 18 months to 36 months.

-Earlier this session, Senate Democrats passed legislation that protects New Yorkers by allowing those who have recently lost their job to retain their health coverage at 65 percent discount of the continuation premium.
+Senator Breslin also noted that earlier this session he sponsored legislation that was signed into law that protects New Yorkers by allowing those who have recently lost their job to retain their health coverage at 65 percent discount of the continuation premium.